 What do the different version numbers for 23andMe mean?

-Beside each rs id in Genetic Lifehacks articles, you will see in parentheses whether the information is available in 23andMe or AncestryDNA raw data.
+Beside each rs id in Genetic Lifehacks articles, you will see whether the information is available for 23andMe or AncestryDNA raw data in parentheses.

 For 23andMe, the version of the raw data file indicates when that version was in service.
 When a new version releases, the company changes some gene sequences.
-This means each version has a possibly different set of sequenced genes from the previous version.
-V4 data ranges from 2014 to mid-2017 and V5 data started mid-2017 and is the present version.
-Most of the rs ids that are marked as V4 will also be available in V3 data.
+Therefore, each version has a possibly different set of sequenced genes from the previous version.
+V4 data ranges from 2014 to mid-2017, and V5 data started in mid-2017 and is the present version.
+Most of the rs ids marked as V4 will also be available in V3 data.

 What is a genotype?